-MSDH developed an agency-focused three-year strategic plan.
-The goals of the strategic plan include (a) ensuring effective implementation of the State Health Improvement Plan, (b) cultivating communitybased health initiatives, (c) aligning partners statewide to support health improvements (d) aligning funding in support of health improvement priorities, and (e) strengthening organizational effectiveness and adaptability.
+In 2016, MSDH developed an agency-focused three-year strategic plan.
+The purpose of the internal strategic plan is to align agency resources, priorities, and direction with the needs of Mississippians as identified in the SHA and SHIP.
+The goals of the initial strategic plan include (a) ensuring effective implementation of the State Health Improvement Plan, (b) cultivating community-based health initiatives, (c) aligning partners statewide to support health improvements (d) aligning funding in support of health improvement priorities, and (e) strengthening organizational effectiveness and adaptability.
+Currently, the original tracks of work have been streamlined and/or combined.
+The word "strengthen" was added to each track to indicate that progress has been made in each of the areas but, there is still work to be done.
+The new tracks of work are (1) Strengthen Understanding of the Value of Public Health, (2) Strengthen SHIP Implementation (funding and collaboration), (3) Strengthen MSDH Capacity and Effectiveness, and (4) Strengthen Population Health Initiatives.